oplS17projects/Simple-Gomoku/RUOWEI_ZHANG.md

 I added two more functions to Xiaoling's ```make-game.rkt``` using dispatch.

-It is used to call classes' own methods
+It is used to call classes' own methods.

 ```
 (define (make-game)